A custom cloisonne pin has an ancient history, and a beautiful stained glass-like finish.

-Did you know that Cloisonné is an ancient technique of metalworking developed in the Far East?
+Did you know that cloisonne is an ancient technique of metalworking developed in the Far East?
 It has been used for centuries in the creation and decoration of pins and coins.
 It is a very intricate and complex process.
-The lapel pin is formed first by adding compartments to the metal object by soldering or gluing silver or gold wires or thin strips placed on their edges.
+The custom cloisonne pin is formed first by adding compartments to the metal object by soldering or gluing silver or gold wires or thin strips placed on their edges.

-While both processes create beautiful works of art, the Epola process is extremely durable and one of the most popular types of lapel pins that we sell at The Monterey Company.
-But some clients still insist on Cloisonné pins for their beautiful, jewel-like finish.
+While both processes create beautiful works of art, the epola process is extremely durable and one of the most popular types of lapel pins that we sell at The Monterey Company.
+But some clients still insist on a custom cloisonne pin for their beautiful, jewel-like finish.